Streampunk/tesladon/README.md

 Tesladon is a library that is designed to be used within other projects.
 To use the library within your project, in the project's root directory:

     npm install --save tesladon

+Alternatively, you can use tesladon as a transport stream dumper via a global install and the `tesladump` application.

+    npm install -g tesladon

+Users or Mac or Linux platforms may need to prepend `sudo` to the above.

 ## Usage